Fractals and the monadic second order theory of one successor: Conventions, notation and background

-\begin{Prop}[{Dolich, Miller and Steinhorn \cite[1.10]{DMS1}}] Open and closed definable sets are $\Dsig$, a finite union or finite intersection of $\Dsig$ sets is $\Dsig$, and the image of a $\Dsig$-set under a continuous definable function is $\Dsig$. \end{Prop}
+\begin{fact}[{Dolich, Miller and Steinhorn \cite[1.10]{DMS1}}] Open and closed definable sets are $\Dsig$, a finite union or finite intersection of $\Dsig$ sets is $\Dsig$, and the image of a $\Dsig$ set under a continuous definable function is $\Dsig$. \end{fact}